 Antonio Morrison, ILB/OLB, Florida

-In 2015, Morrison has 79 tackles with 11 for a loss, 2.5 sacks and a pass breakup.
-He suffered a serious knee injury in spring practice that required surgery, and most players miss a year after that kind of injury, but Morrison (6-1, 229) made a record-setting recovery to play this year.
+In 2015, Morrison totaled 103 tackles with 12 for a loss, 2.5 sacks, one forced fumble and a pass breakup.
+He suffered a serious knee injury in spring practice that required surgery, and most players miss a year after that kind of injury, but Morrison (6-0, 232) made a record-setting recovery to play in 2015.

-Matakevich (6-1, 230) was on fire to open the season and put together excellent games against quarterback prospects Christian Hackenberg and Gunner Kiel.
-Matakevich has 107 tackles with four sacks, 12.5 for a loss, five passes batted, and five interceptions on the year.
+Matakevich (6-0, 233) was on fire to open 2015 and put together excellent games against quarterback prospects Christian Hackenberg and Gunner Kiel.
+Matakevich totaled 126 tackles with 4.5 sacks, 15 for a loss, five passes batted and five interceptions on the year.
 He is a tough, physical linebacker who looks short on speed and athleticism for the NFL.

-The senior has been a consistent and steady contributor for Temple, eclipsing 100 tackles in each of his previous seasons.
+The senior was a consistent and steady contributor for Temple, eclipsing 100 tackles in all four of his seasons.
 He racked up 117 tackles with 10.5 for a loss, 1.5 sacks, one interception and three passes broken up in 2014.
 Matakevich had 136 tackles as a sophomore after putting up 101 stops the year before.